marc-issa/marc-issa/README.md

 # Marc Issa
-<br>I am a computer science student at the Lebanese American University with a passion for technology and a drive to learn and innovate.
+<br>I am a Technical Data Engineer at APGAR with a passion for technology and a drive to learn and innovate.
 I am proficient in a range of programming languages, including Java, Python and Golang.
-I have experience in developing websites and applications, databases, and software.
+I have experience in developing websites, applications, databases, and software.
 I have a strong understanding of algorithms and data structures.
 I am organized, detail-oriented and able to work independently or in a team environment.
 I am eager to take on new challenges and to continue learning and expanding my knowledge.

 <hr></hr>